denisdefreyne/inari/README.md

 # Inari

-Inari is a game and engine written in Crystal using GLFW.
-It is very much work in progress and intended mostly as a playground.
+_Inari_ is a game written in Crystal, using [Glove](https://github.com/ddfreyne/glove) as the game engine.
+It (along with Glove) is very much work in progress and intended mostly as a playground.

 ## Prerequisites